tildesarecool/Netius-nightly-build/README.md

 ## Updates!

+**22 Februrary 2022**

+I kept wanting to wait for something more signifcant before uploading a new version.
+I've been working on learning GMS2 and adding little things to newtius this whole time just didn't bother uploading anything.
+I still seem to be having that intermittent sound issue with HTML 5 and sounds.
+No idea if it will work from one build command to the next.

 **26th January 2022**

 As random speculative thing to try I tried the "clean" option under the "build menu" in GMS2 to see it that would fix it.
 I did a HTML5 preview and it was fixed.
 So then I generated the HTML5 zip file and put it in the repo and now it's fixed again.